csb6/bthreads/README.md

 it or decided to wait for it get notified and regain control, allowing them to request, wait for, or block more events.

-While many BP implementations are fully concurrent, this implementation is single-threaded, making use of Python generators as a sort of coroutine.
+While many BP implementations are fully parallel, this implementation is single-threaded, making use of Python generators as a sort of coroutine.

 ## Installation